-While volunteer efforts are impressive in the Phragmites management community, the survey showed that 72% of projects have paid staff and contractors delivering a large proportion of the work.
+While volunteer efforts are impressive in the Phragmites management community here in Ontario, the survey showed that 72% of projects have paid staff and contractors delivering a large proportion of the work.
 Some of these projects have substantial annual expenses that directly support Ontario's economy through the protection and enhancement of green infrastructure.